buckbaskin/buckbaskin.github.io/content/project-concept-supercharging-evernote.md

 ---
 Title: Project Concept: Supercharging Evernote
 Category: Building
-Tags: Python, Knowledge Base, Evernote, scikit-learn
+Tags: Project Supercharging Evernote, Python, Knowledge Base, Evernote, scikit-learn
 Date: 2023-01-14
 Updated: 2023-01-29
 Summary: I'll admit it.
 I'm a document hoarder.
 For years I've been collecting and tagging notes in Evernote as I'll read through them to save for later.
 Can I use that hoarding to learn better?